-Once the barn was stabilized enough to last the night, and as many pieces were recovered as possible, they decided to go home until about midmorning on Christmas Eve.
+Once the barn was stable enough to last the night and as many pieces recovered as possible, they decided to go home until about midmorning on Christmas Eve.

-Jefferson surprised everyone, including himself, by what he did the next morning.
+Jefferson surprised everyone, including himself, with what he did the following day.

-Nikki was surprised to find out he had snuck out of the house and went to work.
+Nikki was surprised that he had snuck out of the house and gone to work.